syao92/ImpressionistApp/README.md

 My Impressionist project includes the features:

-Changing Brush Types: Square, Circle, Line, Circle Splatter (Spray Paint) \n Note: Square/Circle brush change size based on velocity of movement.
+Changing Brush Types: Square, Circle, Line, Circle Splatter (Spray Paint).
+Note: Square/Circle brush change size based on velocity of movement.
 Circle splatter and line size is based on default size of 5.

 Download feature: Images you can download are based on links to images online in MainActivity and will be downloaded to Photo Gallery.